maximemoreillon/go-templ-htmx-sqlite-crud/README.md

 # Go + Templ + HTMX + SQLite

-CRUD operations in a SQLite DB in Go, using an HTMX front-end
+CRUD operations in a SQLite DB using Go, with an HTMX front-end

 ## References